List of Italian submissions for the Academy Award for Best International Feature Film

 Italy has submitted films for the Academy Award for Best International Feature Film since the conception of the award.
 The award is handed out annually by the United States Academy of Motion Picture Arts and Sciences to a feature-length motion picture produced outside the United States that contains primarily non-English dialogue.

-The Academy Award for Best Foreign Language Film was not created until 1956; however, between 1947 and 1955, the Academy presented Honorary Awards to the best foreign language films released in the United States.
+The category was not formally created until 1956; however, between 1947 and 1955, the Academy presented Honorary Awards to the best foreign language films released in the United States.
 These awards were not competitive, as there were no nominees but simply a winner every year that was voted on by the Board of Governors of the Academy.
 Three Italian films received Honorary Awards during this period.
 For the 1956 Academy Awards, a competitive Academy Award of Merit, known as the Best Foreign Language Film Award, was created for non-English speaking films, and has been given annually since.